ismrmrd/ismrmrd/doc/README.rst

 Fixed Data structures
 ......................

-Each acquisition is preceeded by the following fixed layout structure:
+Each acquisition is preceded by the following fixed layout structure:

 .. include:: ../ismrmrd.h
    :literal: